A Career in Transportation

-Plans, designs and operates roads, highways, railroads, airports and shipping ports, in a way that people and goods can be moved from point A to point B in a more efficient and safe manner.
+Plans, designs, and operates roads, highways, railroads, airports and shipping ports, in a way that people and goods can be moved safely and efficiently from point A to point B.

-- Transportation Designer- designs various transportation facilities for airports, shopping centers, recreational, industrial, office and residential developments, and pedestrian systems.
-They also design traffic signals to maintain the efficient flow of traffic, to name a few.
+- Transportation Designer - designs various transportation facilities for airports, shopping centers, recreational, industrial, office, and residential developments, as well as pedestrian systems.
+They also design traffic signals to maintain the efficient flow of traffic.

-- Transportation Operations - traffic engineers are responsible for design, implementation and maintenance of traffic controls, signs and pavement markings.
+- Transportation Operations - designs, implementats and maintains traffic controls, signs, and pavement markings.
 Traffic control is essential for safe travel on ordinary roads and construction work zones, detours, and for special events.

 Where are transportation professionals employed?